UK set to snatch GM's Astra from Germany - sources

-LONDON Britain is on the cusp of securing a deal that would see General Motors (GM.N) build the next generation of its Astra compact model at Ellesmere Port rather than in Germany, sources said on Wednesday.
+LONDON May 16 Britain is on the cusp of securing a deal that would see General Motors build the next generation of its key Astra compact model at Ellesmere Port rather than in Germany, sources said on Wednesday.

 Securing increased production by foreign-owned carmakers based in Britain has been one of the few bright spots in a drive by politicians to boost manufacturing and rebalance the economy away from financial services.